stn32/cs-javascript/README.md

 # JS-CheatSheet

-- useful functuins and methods
+- useful and popular functuins and methods
 - solutions for work
 - storage of convenient solutions